 A few MB are missing, there was sometimes confusion in the numbering, and not all MB are sequential – two MB might be in use at the same time.
 Some sequences of MB overlap, notably Otorohanga and Waikato.
 Judges’ Note Books often cover a variety of places and regions, complementing a number of MB.

 The main regional groups of records are listed below, but not all the "extra" MB, nor some shorter sequences.

-Also: Māori Land Board 1902-52, Validation Court 1894-1910, etc. A few Gisborne MB are available only on microfilm.
+Also Maori Land Board 1902-1952, Validation Court 1894-1910, etc. A few Gisborne MB only on microfilm.

-Reproductions of most are available in our Christchurch Office.
+Reproductions of most in Christchurch office.

 Some MB originally held items such as maps and whakapapa which are larger than the MB.
-These are held separately for preservation reasons and are listed with MB in Archway.
+These are held separately for preservation reasons and are listed with MB in ARCHWAY.

 Archives New Zealand holds some MLC files, created as a result of cases recorded in MB, but many files (such as Block records) are still held by the MLC.